 Are you portraying a personality that is positive, personable, friendly or nervous, scared?

-Assess whether you feel comfortable or not.
+Assess whether you feel comfortable.
 If you feel comfortable, you probably are in your element and you’re also coming across well at the interview.

 Be who you are and be mindful not to appear overconfident as you may come across as rude.